THE YELLOW KITCHEN TABLE

 It was a Sunday morning in February of 1960.

-“Mere Germaine deserves better than this hell hole,” Mom told Mem that morning, after a particularly harrowing night full of the snap, snap, snapping of rat traps.
+“Mere Germaine deserves better than this hell hole,” Mom told Mem after we came home from church, after a particularly harrowing night full of the snap, snap, snapping of rat traps.

 Mem agreed, but where would she go?
 Mom mentioned someone I had never heard of before—Samir.
 Whoever this Samir was, he owned apartments, and Mom said that if she had to get on her hands and knees and beg him to find a clean and safe place for Mere Germaine to live, she would do it.